-Uncertainty and disruption caused by COVID-19 creates a research environment that is susceptible to threats.
-This applies specifically to COVID-19 research, but also to the fact that a great deal of research activities are now being conducted remotely.
+Uncertainty and disruption caused by COVID-19 created a research environment susceptible to threats.
+This applied specifically to COVID-19 research, but also to the fact that a great deal of research activities are now being conducted remotely.
 UBC IT has provided resources to assist people working remotely in a secure manner.

-Canada's cyber security in particular has witnessed a heightened level of risk during the pandemic and the Cyber Centre issues frequent cyber threat alerts and advisories.
+Canada's cyber security, in particular, witnessed a heightened level of risk during the pandemic and the Cyber Centre issues frequent cyber threat alerts and advisories.